Mohith202/Image_abstracter/README.md

+This project demonstrates two methods for removing objects from an image.
+In the first method, we use the Remove library to simply pass the image to the library and store the updated image.
+In the second method, we take a single image and derive multiple images from it by rotating, moving, cropping, and mirroring the original image.
+We then encode the image from 64 to 1024 and make adjustments in kernel neural networks.
+Finally, we train the module based on that data and use it to predict the result.

-To commence, you must install the Remove library.
-To do this, enter the following command: **"!pip install rembg."** Once the library is installed, you can use it to remove objects from an image.
+To use the first method, you must install the Remove library using the command **"!pip install rembg."** Once the library is installed, you can use it to remove objects from an image.

-we simply pass the image to remove library and gives a updated image and we store it.

-It is a simple way but we can do it in more professional way by argumented the image and then train it on U-Net architecture of segmentation method. the code is in U-Net arch file.

-We took a single image and derived multiple images from it.
-We accomplished this by rotating, moving, cropping, and mirroring the original image.

-Then encode the image from 64 to 1024 and make adjustment in kernal neural networks.

-Then train the module based on that data and epoch it and use it to predit it.
+To use the second method, you can find the code in the U-Net arch file.